c-dollas/handbook/ai/universal.instructions.md

 4. **Self-verify state before asking**
    Confirm repo path, branch, tool versions, and credentials (read-only) before questions.

+5. The Less Required Reading and Time Required From The User the Better

+6. For Multi-step, Multi paragraph Deliverables in Chat, Provide a Concise Highlight Bullet Point Structured most critical information at the top or outline.

 5. **Copy-paste-ready outputs**
    Every shell block includes a correct `cd`; use complete blocks over piecemeal commands.